 The extensive self-evaluation process involves collaboration with stakeholders, reviewing key indicators, feedback from planning bodies, and analysis of internal processes.
 The report is broken into three parts focused on progress toward mission fulfillment, assessment of institutional effectiveness, and key findings and recommendations.
 The report is used by executive leaders and campus community members to improve systems, structures, practices, and procedures to better support student success.
 It also flows into the institutional planning efforts and accreditation reports.

-Mission Fulfillment & Planning and Institutional Effectiveness Reports
+Mission Fulfillment & Institutional Effectiveness Reports

 Mission Fulfillment Indicators and Scorecards